 c.
 Localized models

-The Original MessagePad 1.1, MessagePad 100, 120, and 130 were available in German.
-The MessagePad 100, 110, and 120 with Newton OS 1.3 were available in French.
-The German MessagePad 120 with Newton 2.0 is basically the same as the German MessagePad 130, with the exception of the Gestalt response about the type of device.
+The Original MessagePad with Newton OS 1.1, MessagePad 100, MessagePad 120, MessagePad 130, MessagePad 2100, and Siemens NotePhone were available in German.
+Note that the German MessagePad 120 with Newton OS 2.0 is basically the same as the German MessagePad 130, with the exception of the Gestalt response about the type of device.

 According to Carsten Lemmen: